CAAPIM/Microgateway/README.md

 ### Expose a microservice API <a name="api"></a>

-This step will typically be done by a microservice developer.
+The following steps will typically be done by a developer, and may be done at the command line (per instructions below), or via your favourite API development environment, such as [Postman](https://www.getpostman.com).

-- Create a file named Gatewayfile with the following content:
+- Fist, create a file named Gatewayfile with the following content:

   ```json
   {